 Visiting Rocky Ridge’s Christmas Magic

-Christmas Magic at Rocky Ridge Park is open from November 29 through December 31, 2019.
+Christmas Magic at Rocky Ridge Park is open from November 24 through December 30, 2023 with closures on Christmas Eve and Christmas Day.
 It is open from 6-9pm Monday-Thursday and 5-9pm Friday-Sunday.

-Timed tickets are required for entrance every evening, and no tickets are sold at the gate.
+Timed tickets ($10 for adults, $5 children 6-14) are required for entrance every evening, and no tickets are sold at the gate.
 This ensures that the crowds are manageable, especially on the busiest nights, and that you’ll have a great experience at the event.

 For more information or to get tickets, visit their website.